danielbodnar/awesome-stars/README.md

 ## portfolio-template

+- [1hanzla100/developer-portfolio](https://github.com/1hanzla100/developer-portfolio) - Software Developer Portfolio Template built with react.js and next.js bootstrap that helps you showcase your work and skills as a software developer.
+- [arifszn/gitprofile](https://github.com/arifszn/gitprofile) - 🚀 Create a dynamic portfolio by just providing your GitHub username.
 - [hashirshoaeb/home](https://github.com/hashirshoaeb/home) - The personal website/portfolio template by Hashir Shoaib.
 Built using React and Bootstrap.
 - [saadpasta/developerFolio](https://github.com/saadpasta/developerFolio) - 🚀 Software Developer Portfolio Template that helps you showcase your work and skills as a software developer.
 - [josnethmoreno/singleton-portfolio](https://github.com/josnethmoreno/singleton-portfolio) - A minimal portfolio template for developers, built with React and native CSS

 ## portfolio-website

+- [1hanzla100/developer-portfolio](https://github.com/1hanzla100/developer-portfolio) - Software Developer Portfolio Template built with react.js and next.js bootstrap that helps you showcase your work and skills as a software developer.
+- [arifszn/gitprofile](https://github.com/arifszn/gitprofile) - 🚀 Create a dynamic portfolio by just providing your GitHub username.
 - [Evavic44/portfolio-ideas](https://github.com/Evavic44/portfolio-ideas) - A curation of awesome portfolio website ideas for developers and designers to draw inspiration from.
 Raise a pull request to add more. 💜
 - [codewithsadee/vcard-personal-portfolio](https://github.com/codewithsadee/vcard-personal-portfolio) - vCard is a fully responsive personal portfolio website, responsive for all devices.
 - [hashirshoaeb/home](https://github.com/hashirshoaeb/home) - The personal website/portfolio template by Hashir Shoaib.
 Built using React and Bootstrap.